HMS Tribune (1918): Construction and career

 January 1923 found Tribune still in the Mediterranean.
 Soon afterwards, the destroyer returned to the UK and was decommissioned.
 On 21 September, Tribune was recommissioned and subsequently joined the Seventh Destroyer Flotilla of the Atlantic Fleet.
 The ship then served for a further eight years based at Portsmouth.
 On 8 August 1929, Tribune took part in a war game around Telscombe, which involved simulated amphibious warfare, combining units from the Royal Navy and the London Regiment of the Territorial Army.
 On 26 June 1930, the destroyer transported attendees to the Imperial Press Conference to see a demonstration of naval power.
 The destroyer launched a torpedo at the target ship Ross and was attacked by the submarine L25.
 The torpedoes ran under their targets, leaving them unharmed but simulated hits.
 On 7 October, the ship carried some of the coffins of the victims of the R101 disaster back to Britain from France.

-On 22 April 1930, the United Kingdom had signed the London Naval Treaty, which limited the total destroyer tonnage that the navy could operate.
+On 22 April 1930, the United Kingdom signed the London Naval Treaty, which limited the total destroyer tonnage that the navy could operate.
 The S class was deemed out of date and ripe to be replaced with more modern ships, including the C and D-class destroyers.
 In July 1931, Tribune was replaced as emergency destroyer at Portsmouth, with Tribune's crew transferring to sister ship Sabre.
 On 17 December, the destroyer was sold to Cashmore of Newport, Wales, and broken up.